- Nikon Lens Pen Cleaning System

 As much as some people hate to admit, the greater part of the professional photography world is divided, brand wise, in two major camps: Canon and Nikon.

 I won’t waste your time arguing why things are like that, I don’t think there is any point to it.
-After looking at Nikon’s top three professional choices of the present day, it is time to shine the light on the red circle gang: Canon’s top Ls.
+After looking at Nikon’s top three professional choices of the present day, it is time to shine the light on the red circle gang: Canon’s top Ls of lens.
 By the way, the “L” stands for luxury.

 16-35mm f2.8L II